awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 }
 ```

-The event data is passed to your function code by AWS Lambda\.
+AWS Lambda passes the event data to your function code\.
 The event data provides the following attributes:
 + `MessageConfiguration` – Has the same structure as the [https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-messages.html#rest-api-messages-attributes-directmessageconfiguration-table](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-messages.html#rest-api-messages-attributes-directmessageconfiguration-table) in the `Messages` resource in the Amazon Pinpoint API\.
 + `ApplicationId` – The ID of the Amazon Pinpoint project that the campaign belongs to\.
 + `CampaignId` – The ID of the Amazon Pinpoint project that the function is invoked for\.
 + `TreatmentId` – The ID of a campaign variation that's used for A/B testing\.
 + `ActivityId` – The ID of the activity that's being performed by the campaign\.
-+ `ScheduledTime` – The date and time when the campaign's messages will be delivered in ISO 8601 format\.
++ `ScheduledTime` – The date and time, in ISO 8601 format, when the campaign's messages will be delivered\.
 + `Endpoints` – A map that associates endpoint IDs with endpoint definitions\.
 Each event data payload contains up to 50 endpoints\.
 If the campaign segment contains more than 50 endpoints, Amazon Pinpoint invokes the function repeatedly, with up to 50 endpoints at a time, until all endpoints have been processed\.

 ## Creating a Lambda Function<a name="segments-dynamic-lambda-create"></a>